More images at http://jakesprinters.wordpress.com

 Snapshots of journies by car, on foot and train in Japan, Hong Kong, Macau and Coldspring, New York.

-An overnighter, the Prayagraj, is ideal for business or work commute but not for viewing the dusty plains of North India.
+An overnight train, the Prayagraj, is ideal for business or work commute but not for viewing the dusty plains of North India.
 I was awake early morning, 4 a.m. to preempt toilet use and for the first glimpse of the Gangetic plain awakening to dawn.
-I had done this journey umpteen times but the gap of 21 years made me curious about the changes as we crossed obscure hamlets familiar not for their names but appearance, decrepit stations with platforms stacked with parcels and human bodies asleep or the in between naps, oblivious to the rattle of speeding trains.
-The familiar food carts, the tea stalls displaying the mud cups or kullars and their owners parroting ‘chai chai’ ( tea-tea).
+I had done this journey umpteen times but the gap of 21 years made me curious about the changes as we crossed obscure hamlets, familiar not for their names but appearance, decrepit stations with platforms stacked with parcels and human bodies asleep or the in between naps, oblivious to the rattle of speeding trains.
+The familiar food carts, the tea stalls displaying the mud cups or kullars and their owners parroting ‘chai chai’ ( tea-tea) were missing.
 Station tea tastes best in earthen cups with aroma of leaves mingling with the mud smell.
-Fathepur beyond Kanpur had been my favored station to drink the special brew as the train arrived here early morning.
+Fathepur,beyond Kanpur, had been my favored station to drink the special brew as the train arrived here early morning.
+Now we have the railway canteen authorised tea flasks and ceramic cups leaving us no option but to drink insipid tea.

-Around 5 a.m., the filtering sun exposed derrières along the tracks and at one place a group of boys ( four- six years) appeared to be playing a game sitting in a circle.
+Around 5 a.m., the filtering sun exposed derrières along tracks and at one place a group of boys ( four to six years old) appeared to be playing a game sitting in a circle.
 Not a pleasant early morning expose.
 There are no major cities on this route, till we touch Kanpur or Cawnpore of British India history.
 The motley procession of spreading dry fields interspersed with green patches shaded by mango and neem trees and being a history buff visualized marauding mutineers and British soldiers galloping across the grayish brown terrain.
 The Mutiny of 1847* .

 There was still an hour to reach Allahabad and as I gazed into the horizon I compared the passing scenery with another train journey in 2009 from Hong Kong to Beijing – Shanghai and back to Hong Kong.
 Then it was T 98 a superfast luxury train and the Soft Sleeper (four berths)compared with present situation had felt a luxury on wheels with clean crisp sheets, comforters, pillows, hangers, luggage compartment (at the top), hot water flask, step-on garbage-bin, mirrors, reading lights, air cons and new colored slippers for each occupant.
 The toilets were clean but towards end of journey, toilet hopping, it is a through train, appeared a better option.